 - Local device labs: Expensive to maintain and quickly outdated.

-BrowserStack testing is often chosen for its stability, device coverage, and integrations that fit naturally into modern development pipelines.
+BrowserStack testing is often chosen for its stability, device coverage, AI features, and integrations that fit naturally into modern development pipelines.

 FAQs